Swift Pros and Cons: Building an iOS App

 It’s fast

 The official Apple website claims that Swift is 2.6 times faster than Objective-C, helping with cost-saving measures.
+Swift's clean syntax and concise code contribute to a rapid development process, significantly reducing both development time and code complexity.
 It’s also easier to read and write.
 As noted above with the Lyft example, businesses can develop an iOS app using Swift quickly as it requires much less code than other languages.

 It’s safe